Our Place just dropped a cast-iron version of its Perfect Pot | CNN Underscored

-It comes in six of the brand’s customer-favorite shades, including Blue Salt, Char, Lavender, Sage, Steam and Spice, and included in the box is a beechwood scraper and two silicone hot grips.
+It comes in six of the brand’s customer-favorite shades, including Blue Salt, Char, lavender, Sage, Steam and Spice, and includes a beechwood scraper and two silicone hot grips in the box.
 Not totally sold on it?
-Its price of $175 is a lot to spend on a pot (but still cheaper than Le Creuset!), so there’s a 100-day trial and free returns to ensure you’re pleased with your purchase.
+Its price of $175 is a lot to spend on a pot (but still cheaper than Le Creuset!), so Our Place offers a 100-day trial and free returns to ensure you’re pleased with your purchase.

 We have a feeling these will sell out super quickly — as Our Place’s launches tend to do — so head to Our Place to pick a new cast-iron Perfect Pot up for yourself today.